orionriker/GMX/README.md

 </div>
 <hr>
 <br/>
 GMX(A fork of <a href="https://github.com/hnhx/librex">LibreX</a>), A privacy respecting metasearch engine.
 GMX gives you results from Google, Qwant and popular torrent sites without spying on you.
+<b>After downloading GMX be sure to rename the htaccess.rem file to .htaccess</b>
 <br/><br/>
 <h2>⭐ Features</h2>
 <ul>